10 Best No-Code Web Scrapers for Effortless Data Extraction in 2025

 Cons

-Pricing: Starts at around $119/month, depending on the project.
+Pricing: Starts at around $19/month.

-Data delivery: CSV, JSON, XML.
+Data delivery: JSON, Markdown.

 Web Scraper homepage